deton57/oke-labs/oke-rancher/vm.md

 Because you have selected the Oracle Developer Cloud Image, you don't need to install docker or any other tools for now.

-Open your mobaxterm or other terminal.
+Open your mobaxterm or another terminal.
 I will put here the steps for Mobaxterm, in putty you can use other steps (not written here)